ammrat13/ammrat13.org/_posts/2025-07-02-fast_cubic_evaluation.md

 algorithms given above take the "raw" coefficients @@c_3@@, ..., @@c_0@@ as input.
 But, Wikipedia's page on [Polynomial Evaluation][5] points out that pre-processing these coefficients can decrease the number of multipliers and adders required.
-[Knuth's Algorithm][6] provides a concrete way to do that.
+Knuth's Algorithm[^1] provides a concrete way to do that.

 Knuth's Algorithm points out that, by applying polynomial long-division, we can write